-The Company operates in various different countries worldwide and has organized its internal reporting process into a monthly centralized system which allows the flows of relevant operating and financial data upstream to management.
+The Company operates in various different countries worldwide and has The Company operates in various different countries worldwide and has organized its internal reporting process into a monthly centralized system which allows the flows of relevant operating and financial data upstream to management.
 The subsidiaries report under standardized forms which are prepared in accordance with IFRS.
 These forms include financial information such as detailed income statement data, cash flow and working capital data, capital expenditures and other relevant operational data.
 This reporting, combined with a comprehensive budgeting process and systematic reforecasting, reflects the latest operating conditions and market trends and allows management to perform thorough variance analysis.
 Management considers that this monthly reporting process provides a reasonable assurance over the monitoring of its operating and financial activities and an effective tool for the operating decision makers.